millerpils/docs/React code library.md

 ## Scope

 Each instantiated component receives its own scope.
 This means we can reuse components as many times as needed without worrying about conflicts.

 ## Events

+Events can occur using onChange, onClick etc. We can use an arrow function direct or call a function:

 ```javascript
     <input type="checkbox" checked={props.item.completed} onChange={ () => console.log("Changed!") }/>